Keyboard shortcuts

 # expected output

-Count can return an explicit zero when using a where clause in the aggregation:
+Count can return an explicit zero when using a filter clause in the aggregation:

 # spq